All Episodes

 But seriously, this is politically, this is dumb to play this out.

-Have the what what are we gonna have a uh smoke signals come out of there at the end of the meeting?
+Are we going to have smoke signals come out of there at the end of the meeting?

-Well it's just uh it's it's it's to me it's it's mystifying within the context of how you know instinctively, brilliant politically, uh Obama is.
+It's just, it's, to me, it's mystifying within the context of how, you know, instinctively brilliant politically Obama is.

 Did the president make a mistake there?

-I did comment that I would say that to the extent that Father Bum was it.
+I did comment that I would say that to the extent that Father Bum was, people thought Professor Gates would be disrespectful.

 I think the right to yell at people in authority is a very important American democracy.

-Of course, if you're disruptive, if you're uh threatening, that's a bum.
+Of course, if you're disruptive, if you're threatening, that's a problem.

-But the right to yell at authority figures is I think a very important point that ought to be protected.
+But the right to yell at authority figures is, I think, a very important point in order to be protected.

-You need two lawyers and two days to read this thousand-page health care bill, and you need and you need a lawyer.
+You need two lawyers and two days to read this thousand-page health care bill and you need a lawyer.

 Newt Gingrich had a great line about this.